CIBIO-BU/mozaiko/README.md

 ![alt text](data/images/mozaiko-logo.png)

 mozaiko is a bioinformatics tool designed to help researchers select optimized sets of primers for complete coverage in biomonitoring studies.
-Taking inspiration from mosaic art—where small pieces fit together to form a whole—mozaiko supports comprehensive genetic marker analysis by suggesting a fitting combination of primers.
+Taking inspiration from mosaic art, where small pieces fit together to form a whole, mozaiko supports comprehensive genetic marker analysis by suggesting a fitting combination of primers.

 The name comes from the Esperanto word 'Mozaiko', reflecting the idea of bringing different elements together.
 With mozaiko, researchers can efficiently select primer sets for a range of applications, making biomonitoring and ecological studies more reliable and comparable.